Although Environments inherit Agent methods

 If the value has not yet been set, calling this method sets it to -1

-(or to -n
+(or to -n).

 Retrieve an arbitrary piece of data associated by name.

-If the data has not been set
+If the data has not been set, returns null.

 Get an agent in the environment by its ID.